IamNoPro/ScentHunt/README.md

-# ScentHunt
-Smell based navigation device for Treasure Hunt game
+# ScentHunt - A GPS-based scent navigation device for treasure hunts